AlexSkrypnyk/customizer/README.md

    ```
 4. Create a directory in your project with the name `tests/phpunit/Fixtures/<name_of_test_snake_case>`
    and place your test fixtures there.
 If you use data providers, you can
-   create a sub-directory with the name of the data set within the provider.
+   create a sub-directory with the name of the data set within the provider (the top-level key within
+   the data provider).
-5. Add tests as _base_/_expected_ directory structures and assert for the
+5. Add fixtures as _base_/_expected_ directory structures (see below) and assert for the
-   expected results.
+   expected results in your test.

 See examples within the [template project example](https://github.com/AlexSkrypnyk/template-project-example/blob/main/tests/phpunit).